Jann Arden on her mother, self-care and playing a TV sitcom version of herself

 You can catch the premiere of Jann tonight on CTV.

-Click 'listen' near the top of this page to hear the full interview.
+Click 'Listen' near the top of this page to hear the full conversation with Jann Arden.

 — Produced by Katie Toth

 Miss an episode of CBC q?
 Download our podcast.